Does Vinegar Kill Weeds?

 Why Roots Survive Every Vinegar Application

 Vinegar is a contact killer only.
-It can’t travel through the plant to reach root systems that extend 30cm or more underground — where perennial weeds store their energy for regrowth.
+It cannot travel through the plant to reach root systems that extend 30 cm or more underground, where perennial weeds store their energy for regrowth.

 Our Vinegar Test Results